 Longevity

-Pavel's *Simple & Sinister* — same 30-min workout, 6 days/week.
+The minimalist swing-and-get-up practice — same 30-min workout, 6 days/week.
 100 KB swings + 10 Turkish get-ups.
 Single kettlebell (16-32 kg progressively).
 Minimum-effective-dose general fitness.
 12 weeks of the same protocol — progress via density (time-to-completion) + bell weight.

 - Category